beisci/SleepInfo/sleep_transition.md

 If sleep problems persist for a while, happening on more days than not, severely interfere with what you do during the day, or you are very concerned or distressed about them, it's a good idea to check with your physician.
 Most sleep problems respond well to treatments.
 For example, cognitive behavioural therapy for insomnia is a highly effective non-drug treatment for insomnia, the most common sleep disorder.
 In Australia, you can see a psychologist for sleep problems through Medicare, speak to your GP about options.
 For more information about sleep, check out [National Sleep Foundation](https://www.sleepfoundation.org/) and fact sheets from [Sleep Health Foundation](https://www.sleephealthfoundation.org.au/fact-sheets.html).

 _This article is written by Drs Bei Bei, Shantha Rajaratnam, and Sean Drummond from [Monash University Healthy Sleep Clinic](https://www.monash.edu/turner-institute/turner-clinics/healthy-sleep-clinic), [Turner Institute for Brain and Mental Health](https://www.monash.edu/turner-institute), Monash University, Australia.
 Contribution to this via Github, for example, translation into other languages, is welcome.
 For questions and comments, please contact bei.bei@monash.edu_

+If sleep problems persist for a while, happening on more days than not, severely interfere with what you do during the day, or you are very concerned or distressed about them, it's a good idea to check with your physician.
+Most sleep problems respond well to treatments.
+For example, cognitive behavioural therapy for insomnia is a highly effective non-drug treatment for insomnia, the most common sleep disorder.
+For more information about sleep, check out [National Sleep Foundation](https://www.sleepfoundation.org/) and fact sheets from [Sleep Health Foundation](https://www.sleephealthfoundation.org.au/fact-sheets.html).